 A native of Seoul, Korea, Kristin emigrated to the U.S. at the age of seven.
 During her childhood, playing the violin was a refuge from bullying and racism for Kristin — she moved to the U.S. not speaking any English, and feels the violin became her voice.
 As a foreign-born citizen of America, Kristin was compelled to select this repertoire to express her pride in the country she now calls her own, and offers these works that have a distinct and recognizable sound of American music and its rich history.
+American Journey encapsulates both Kristin Lee's journey as an American, as well as the journeys of the composers in the United States.

 Kristin is joined by acclaimed multi-faceted pianist, Jeremy Jordan.
 The audience is also invited to participate in engaging conversations with Kristin and Jeremy throughout the performance.